-WHO has estimated that 4.5 million people are blind due to glaucoma
+In 2015, an estimated 3 million people were blind due to glaucoma

-Glaucoma is the second leading cause of blindness and the leading cause of irreversible blindness worldwide.
+Glaucoma is the third leading cause of blindness and a leading cause of irreversible blindness worldwide.

 The term ‘glaucoma’ relates to a group of conditions that can be classified in a variety of ways, but all of which are characterised by optic nerve damage (often referred to as cupping) and visual field loss (often with an arcuate pattern of mid-peripheral loss), secondary to retinal ganglion cell damage and death.
 The most common types of glaucoma are Primary Open Angle Glaucoma (POAG) and Primary Angle Closure Glaucoma (PACG).

 It has been estimated that by 2020 there will be approximately 80 million people with glaucoma, an increase of about 20 million since 2010.
 Furthermore, it is thought that at present over 8 million people are bilaterally blind due to glaucoma, a figure that is set to rise to over 11 million by 2020 with the increasing prevalence, unless improved screening and effective treatment strategies are successful.